View James McKivigan's Obituary on RepublicanHerald.com and share memories

 Jim loved spending time with his family.
 He especially enjoyed being on the ball field with his children.
 He was a dedicated youth baseball and softball coach for Orwigsburg area, as well as the founder of Southern Area Jr. Legion Baseball.
 He was honored to coach this team for the last two years.
 One of his favorite past times was taking care of the ball fields at the "AMP."
 He was a statistician for the Blue Mountain High School football team.

-Jim enjoyed hunting, fishing and was an avid outdoorsman.
+Jim enjoyed hunting and fishing and was an avid outdoorsman.
 He was a member of Coal Creek Ranch hunting club.
 He cherished his time at the beach with his family.
 He especially enjoyed the family vacations to Crescent Beach, Fla.

 A Celebration of Life service for Jim will be held at 2 p.m.
 Sunday, Aug.
 16, at The Auburn Memorial Park Baseball Field ("AMP") with the Rev. Michael Petresky officiating.
 Friends and family will gather from noon until the time of service.
 In lieu of flowers, memorial contributions may be made to online, www.shrinershospitalsforchildren.org/shc/donate, or by mail at , Processing Center, P.O.
 Box 863765, Orlando, FL 32886.